Skip to content

 • timeoutMs?: number — wall-clock timeout in milliseconds (default: 600000 = 10 min)

-• model?: string — LLM model to use (default from AGENT_MODEL registry key)
+• model?: string — LLM model to use (default from the resolved provider profile)

 • systemPromptOverride?: string — custom system prompt (replaces the default)